VINEETHREDDYSHERI/PlacesNearBy/README.md

 # PlacesNearBy

+We created a MEAN stack web application to get information about places around the user.
+Users can get detailed information about the locations searched and save them as Favorite under their profile to use it for later.

-After cloning the repo, use the below commands to run:
+After cloning the repo, use the below commands to run the application:
 ## Backend:
 cd backend